ChatTriggers/ChatTriggers/CONTRIBUTING.md

 ChatTriggers uses a custom loading plugin, and as such, requires modifying the run configuration in your development environment.
-Add `-Dfml.coreMods.load=com.chattriggers.ctjs.launch.plugin.CTJSLoadingPlugin` to your list of VM Options.
+Add `-Dfml.coreMods.load=dev.falsehonesty.asmhelper.core.AsmHelperLoadingPlugin` to your list of VM Options.
+Additionally, the run configuration needs to be modified to get Essential working.
+Add `--tweakClass gg.essential.loader.stage0.EssentialSetupTweaker` to the program arguments.

 # Developing for different versions